 Creation of the datasets

 Two main kinds of reference datasets can be used: real and artificial ones.
 Working with real datasets offers the benefit of providing real life scenarios which are close to those encountered by plant pathologists and diagnosticians.
 However, the use of such purely empirical data has limitations since it is impossible to know with an absolute certainty the “true” value that should be used to benchmark the performance of the pipelines (Escalona et al., 2016).
 Artificial datasets do not have this drawback since their composition is totally controlled and known.
 However, completely artificial datasets are often unrealistic and too simple, and may thus fail to represent accurately the complexity of real HTS datasets.
 In order to overcome the drawbacks of these two approaches, we have chosen to create semi-artificial datasets composed each of a real HTS dataset from virus-infected plants spiked with additional in-silico generated viral reads.
 The artificial component of these semi-artificial datasets is totally known, but the datasets are still complex and close to real-life situations.
-We also developed and propose some real and some completely artificial datasets, which can be used for specific purposes as explained bellow..
+We also developed and propose some real and some completely artificial datasets, which can be used for specific purposes as explained bellow.
+A detailed description of the procedure used to generate each kind of dataset is given in Text S1.

-A total of 8 real RNA-seq datasets from virus/viroid-infected plants obtained using Illumina technology were chosen in order to cover as much as possible host plant diversity (fruit trees, vegetables and biological indicator plants), pathogen diversity (RNA and DNA viruses, viroids) and sequencing options (, number of reads per dataset from 65,177 to 49,052,832 reads, and single-end or paired-end reads) ().
+As a starting point for the creation of the datasets, we identified the main challenges when detecting and identifying plant viruses in Illumina RNA-seq data (Figure 1).
+Next, we gathered existing RNA-seq datasets which were thoroughly characterized.
+A total of 8 real RNA-seq datasets from virus/viroid-infected plants obtained using Illumina technology were chosen in order to cover as much as possible host plant diversity (fruit trees, vegetables and biological indicator plants), pathogen diversity (RNA and DNA viruses, viroids) and sequencing options (reads length ranging from 50 to 301 bp between each dataset, number of reads per dataset from 65,177 to 49,052,832 reads, and single-end or paired-end reads) (Table S1).
 For each real dataset, the presence of the viruses/viroids identified was confirmed by PCR and/or ELISA.
-Five of these real datasets were used to create 7 semi-artificial datasets (Datasets 1, 2, 3, 4, 5, 6 and 10) (Table 1,), either by adding artificial reads of a virus/viroid (already present or not in the dataset) or by removing part of the real viral reads.
+Five of these real datasets were used to create 7 semi-artificial datasets (Datasets 1, 2, 3, 4, 5, 6 and 10) (Table 1, Figure 1), either by adding artificial reads of a virus/viroid (already present or not in the dataset) or by removing part of the real viral reads.
 The artificial viral reads were synthesized using the ART software (Huang et al., 2012) which allows the generation of artificial next-generation sequencing reads showing the same quality score as the reads from a real dataset.
 For each semi-artificial dataset, similar headers have been assigned to the artificial and real reads, and both types of reads have been mixed in each FASTA file.
 The three other real datasets (Datasets 7, 8 and 9) were already showing a challenging viral composition (presence of a defective variant, presence of a cryptic virus and presence of several genomic segments showing different concentrations) and have not been modified.
-Each dataset was developed or selected to address one of the identified challenges that could prevent virus detection or a correct virus identification from HTS data (i.e. low viral concentration, new viral species, non-complete genome, etc).
+Each dataset was developed or selected to address one of the identified challenges that could prevent virus detection or a correct virus identification from HTS data (i.e. low viral concentration, new viral species, non-complete virus genome, etc) (Figure 1).